sushil2601/javaScript_practise/REACT.md

             .preventDefault() → Stops default behavior (like form submission) .stopPropagation() → Prevents the event from bubbling up

-Q. What is the purpose of the "render" method in ReactJS?
-Ans:-
-    .The render() method is used to display the UI of a React component.
-It returns JSX (the UI layout).

-    .Returns the JSX structure (HTML-like code).
-    .Called automatically when state or props change.
-    .Used in class components (not in function components).

 Q. What is the purpose of the "key" prop in ReactJS?
 Ans:-

     .key helps React identify which items have changed, been added, or removed in a list.
     .It makes rendering more efficient by tracking elements uniquely.

 Q. What is the impact of indexes as keys?
 Ans:-

     .Using indexes as keys can lead to:
     .Wrong reordering of items
     .Loss of component state